nlp-tlp/redcoat/README.md

     $ npm install --global --production windows-build-tools@4.0.0

-Then install Redcoat's dependencies using `npm` (in a non-administrative power shell terminal):
+Then install Redcoat's dependencies using `npm` (in a non-administrative terminal):

     $ npm install